sparkfun/flux-sdk/docs/device_writing.md

 * This device defined its name, bme280, using the macro `kBME280DeviceName`
 * Default device addresses are contained in a class variable  ``` defaultDeviceAddress[];```
 * The method ```onInitialize()``` is called after the object is instantiated.
-* The class subclasses from spDevice, passing in the class name to the template
+* The class subclasses from flxDevice, passing in the class name to the template

 ### Auto Discovery - Class Implementation